Team-EnderIO/Website/docs/technical/datapacks/custom_conduits.md

 These are types added by the official Ender IO Conduits addon (included by default).

-:::info
+:::warning

-Most of these conduit types require another mod to be loaded, so make sure that you add a condition on that mod being loaded, like such:
+All of these conduit types require another mod to be loaded, so make sure that you add a condition on that mod being loaded, like such:

 ```json
 {